Investigation into why a panel blew off a Boeing Max 9 jet focuses on missing bolts

 However, the inspection delays threw airline schedules into turmoil.

 United said it canceled another 170 flights Tuesday because of the grounding.
-Alaska said it scrubbed 109 flights because it couldn’t fly Max 9s.
+Alaska had scrubbed more than 100 flights by early afternoon on the West Coast, although it was not clear if all cancellations were due to the Max 9 problems.

 The part that failed on the Alaska flight is installed on some Boeing jets when airliners don’t have enough seats to require more emergency exits.
 The plugs are lighter than an aircraft door, reducing the plane’s weight and saving fuel.
 They are common on cargo planes that have been converted from passenger use.